 There is no single answer to this until you know what the cause of your pain is.
 See the relevant leaflet for the condition with which you have been diagnosed.
 Treatments for a few of the causes of LLQ pain are briefly discussed below.

 - Constipation can be treated with medicines, but often changes to your diet are needed to prevent it happening again.
 It is important to drink plenty of fluids.

 - Gastroenteritis usually doesn't need any treatment, other than drinking plenty of fluid to compensate for all that is being lost.
 Occasionally when germs (bacteria) which can be treated with antibiotics are causing the infection, an antibiotic may help.
 If the symptoms persist, or if you have travelled anywhere exotic recently, a stool sample may be sent.

 - Shingles.
-The pain and rash settle on their own in time, but some people may be advised to take an antiviral tablet is often given to reduce the risk of post-shingles nerve pain.
+The pain and rash settle on their own in time, but an antiviral tablet is often given to reduce the risk of post-shingles nerve pain.